GulamJilani5/computer-science/OS/execution-model/execution-model.md

     - **Thread 2:** Render tab 2 - **Thread 3:** Handle downloads

 All these threads share Chrome’s allocated RAM but run independently.

+## ➡️ Mutex and Semphore

+### 🟦 Mutex

+Allows only 1 thread to access the shared resources at a time.

+### 🟦 Semaphore

+Limits the number of threads accessing a shared resources at a time.